Photon rings of spherically symmetric black holes and robust tests of non-Kerr metrics: Introduction

-Only recently first resolved observational images of a BH were obtained by the Event Horizon Telescope VLBI array (EHT; \citep{EHT2019p1,EHT2019p2,EHT2019p3,EHT2019p4,EHT2019p5,EHT2019p6}), presenting the supermassive BH M\,87$^*$ in the center of the M\,87 galaxy with a resolution corresponding to $\sim 3\,r_{\rm S}$ (Schwarzschild radii; \citep{EHT2019p3,EHT2019p4,EHT2019p5}).
+Only recently first resolved observational images of a BH were obtained by the Event Horizon Telescope VLBI array (EHT; \citep{EHT2019p1,EHT2019p2,EHT2019p3,EHT2019p4,EHT2019p5,EHT2019p6}), presenting the supermassive BH M\,87$^*$ in the center of the M\,87 galaxy with a resolution corresponding to $\sim 3 r_{\rm S}$ \citep{EHT2019p3,EHT2019p4,EHT2019p5}, where $r_{\rm S}$ is the Schwarzschild radius.
 The measured diameter of a bright ring feature found in the EHT images was used to test the null hypothesis of consistency with the Kerr metric \citep{Psaltis2019,EHT2019p6} under the BH mass prior derived from stellar dynamics \citep{Gebhardt2011}.
 To formulate this test, the scaling relationship between the ring diameter and the BH mass assuming Kerr metric was evaluated using 103 synthetic images generated with general relativistic magnetohydrodynamic simulations (GRMHD; \citep{EHT2019p5,EHT2019p6}).
-These synthetic images, representing variety of viable theoretical GRMHD models of BH accretion, allowed to perform diameter-mass calibration and quantify the null hypothesis test.
+These synthetic images, representing variety of viable theoretical GRMHD models of BH accretion, were used to perform diameter-mass calibration and quantify the null hypothesis test.
 The results of this test were later on reinterpreted as EHT constraints on the diameter of the critical curve to be 17\,\% consistent with that of the Kerr spacetime \citep{Dimitrios2020,Kocherlakota2021}.
 However, the exact value of the uncertainty depends on the selection of simulated images and underlying parameters of the models used to perform calibration, and since the images are computed under Kerr spacetime assumption, the uncertainties are not directly transferable to tests of non-Kerr spacetimes.
 Thus, the 17\,\% uncertainties assumed by \citep{Dimitrios2020,Kocherlakota2021} can only be considered a proxy to demonstrate the principle of testing spacetime geometry with the EHT observations, but one should be extremely careful with the quantitative interpretation of any constraints provided in this way.
-While numerical GRMHD constitutes the most sophisticated modeling framework we have at our disposal to interpret the EHT observations, there are good reasons to question whether GRMHD simulations can represent the appearance of an accreting BH accurately enough to be used for a reliable diameter-mass calibration (the fact that certain GRMHD models \textit{are consistent} with the EHT observations only means fulfilling one necessary condition).
-Unlike objections related to the applications to non-Kerr spacetimes, these concerns challenge the conclusions obtained within Kerr paradigm as well.
-Some of these concerns were enumerated by \citep{Gralla_canEHT} and we will not repeat them here.
-Instead, we focus on demonstrating how the measurement of the direct emission-dominated ring image diameter translates (under a prior on BH mass) to a measurement of the effective emission region size, largely independent of the underlying metric, while photon rings exhibit much more sensitivity to the underlying spacetime geometry.
-To that end we investigate the photon ring structure of several spherically symmetric BH spacetimes (spacetimes with an event horizon) and compare them with Schwarzschild/Kerr metrics.